Keep your independent contractor staffing agency legally compliant

-The scenarios below look at possible staffing violations and suggestions on how to avoid them.
+The scenarios below look at possible staffing violations that could trip up an independent contractor staffing agency.
+And, more importantly, suggestions on how to avoid them.

-First, takes steps to avoid being audited at all.
+First, take steps to avoid being audited at all.
 According to Jill Stoppard, Staffing and Human Resources researcher for Emergent.com, some common scenarios that can trigger IRS scrutiny include:

-- An independent contractor filing an application for unemployment or workers’ compensation benefits
+- An independent contractor submitting an application for unemployment or workers’ compensation benefits

 - A temp failing to properly report income taxes